ParedesGab/PP5-heritage-housing-issues/README.md

     + Mean Absolute Error: 24805.924
     + Mean Squared Error: 1532760742.768
     + Root Mean Squared Error: 39150.488

+#### ⭐ User Story: FULFILLMENT OF BUSINESS REQUIREMENT 2

-  + Fullfillment of Business Requirement 2: With an R2 score of 0.959 on the training set and a robust 0.778 on the test set, our regression model has successfully met the defined performance criteria.
++ With an R2 score of 0.959 on the training set and a robust 0.778 on the test set, our regression model has successfully met the defined performance criteria.
 This enables us to confidently state that the model accurately predicts house sale prices in Ames, Iowa, fulfilling Business Requirement 2.

 ### **Epic 6:**  Dashboard planning, designing, and development